kachiclaire/SQL-WITH-PYTHON/README.md

 # SQL-WITH-PYTHON
-SQL database/queries in an interactive python/jupyter notebook
+SQL database/queries in an interactive Python/Jupyter Notebook